 Why Do Horses Get Frisky in Cold Weather?

-As cold weather sets in during fall and winter, many horse owners report a familiar phenomenon: their horses become more energetic, excitable, and even a bit unpredictable.
+With cold weather underway in different parts of the country, many horse owners report a familiar phenomenon during the winter.
+Their horses get frisky—becoming more energetic, excitable, and even a bit unpredictable.
 While it can be fun to watch your horse gallop and play, frisky behavior isn’t helpful in the training or competition ring—and it can pose a safety risk.

 So why do horses seem to get frisky when temperatures drop?
 And how can you mitigate the performance and handling problems that can come with that extra energy?